MCP-For-My-CV/MCP-Backend/README.md

 - Ensure all environment variables are correctly set in Render dashboard
 - Check if your repository is properly connected
 - Verify Docker build is successful
+- Confirm RENDER environment variable is set to enable production mode

+### MCP Connection Issues

+If you can't connect to the MCP server from your IDE:

+- Verify the MCP server is running (only in development mode)
+- Check that port 10000 is not blocked by firewall
+- Ensure your IDE extension is properly configured
+- Try restarting the server and IDE

 ## Contributing